 2. clean out plugins

-With the amount of plugins on offer, a lot can accumulate in your WordPress database.
+With the number of plugins on offer, a lot can accumulate in your WordPress database.
 You may have tried out a few plugins and then forgotten about them.
 Or you may have several plugins for the same function.
-So sort them out and delete superfluous and unused ones.
+Sort them out and delete superfluous and unused ones.

 This is how it works in the WordPress backend:

-It is easier with the "inactive plugins" filter.
+It’s easier with the “inactive plugins” filter.
 However, before you delete the entire list, check which ones you still need.
 Then go through your active plugins.
-Which task does the plugin fulfill and do two of them possibly fulfill the same task?
+What task does the plugin fulfil and do two of them possibly fulfil the same task?
 Sort out and delete unnecessary plugins.

 Keep a plugin that helps you to clean your database (for example Advanced Database Cleaner).
 Otherwise you will have deleted the plugin superficially, but there will still be data left over in your database.
 This is because most plugins create tables in the database to store their data there.